-The Decision-maker will issue a Notice of Findings to both Parties at the same time.
-To the extent possible, the Decision-maker will give the Parties notification at least 24 hours prior to sending the Notice of Findings.
+- The sanction imposed by the University on the Respondent, if any; - Any remedies provided to the Complainant designed to restore or preserve access to the University's education program or activity; and - The University's procedures bases for Parties to appeal.
+The Decision-maker will issue the Notice of Findings and Action Plan, where appropriate, to both Parties at the same time.
+To the extent possible, the Decision-maker will give the Parties notification at least twenty-four (24) hours prior to sending the Notice of Findings and Action Plan.